 1) LITERALLY: Double check your measurements before cutting materials to minimize the chance of wasting your materials, time and money.

 2) FIGURATIVELY: Plan and prepare in a careful and thorough manner before taking action.

-Literally and figuratively, we ask you to realistically estimate the dimensions and weight of your artwork when uploading the product into your shop.
+Literally and figuratively, we ask you to realistically estimate the dimensions and weight of your artwork and your art when packaged when listing artwork.

 We’re artists too so we know it can be difficult to figure out shipping dimensions and weight for work that’s not yet packaged to ship, however, there is a way to do it.
 For instructions on how to do this, please read the Packing & Shipping area of our handbook.

-For larger, oversized artworks that require a wooden crate you should add an additional 30 – 35 lbs (13 – 16 kg) to the actual weight of the artwork.
+For larger, oversized artworks that require a crate for shipping you should add an additional 30 – 35 lbs (13 – 16 kg) to the actual weight of the artwork.

 Professional crating services may cost up to $500.00 USD so decide beforehand if you will be crating your art for shipment or if you’ll hire out.

-We expect you to research crating costs before you upload your oversized artwork into your Embrace Creatives Store.
+We expect you to research crating costs before you upload your oversized artwork into your Embrace Creatives Gallery.